 External beam radiation therapy is the most common form of radiation therapy.
 A linear accelerator is the machine that produces beams of high-energy radiation directed at the tumor.
 The position of the machine is changed to aim the beams at different angles.
 With the use of computed tomography (CT), we can target the tumor and shield the normal tissue resulting in few side effects.
 When the objective is for cure, full course therapy is generally given in small fractions, Monday through Friday for 3-5 weeks.
 When the objective is palliative (to control pain) such as a painful bone tumor, it is given in large fractions such as once a week for three weeks.

-Other treatments may be available for your pet; please visit our clinical trials page for more information
+Other treatments may be available for your pet; please contact us for more information.